 |Team Performance Analytics|

-Base CRM’s Starter plan includes basic sales tracking and the ability to manage a customized sales pipeline through its mobile app.
-The Basic plan costs $45 per user per month, making it the most expensive product compared, and includes a task manager and built-in calendar as well as a map with geolocation and easy lead capture.
+The $19 per user per month Team plan includes basic sales tracking and the ability to manage a customized sales pipeline through its mobile app.
+It also includes a task manager and a built-in calendar as well as a map with geo-location and easy lead capture.
 A window also automatically pops up on your phone following every call, making it easy to log call notes while the conversation is fresh.

 There’s also click-to-dial and SMS/text built into the platform (per-call minute rates apply) and mobile app.
 The Team plan does not include more robust sales forecasting or task automation.
 Nor does it include lead scoring like what’s found in similarly priced plans from Freshsales and Zoho CRM.
 Therefore, it is best for teams that will manage their tasks manually or have another planning tool to assist with sales forecasts.

-The Professional plan costs $95 per month and includes the same features as the Basic plan as well as team performance analytics, task automation, and document storage within the CRM.
+The Professional plan costs $49 per month and includes the same features as the Team plan as well as team performance analytics, goals tracking, advanced call analytics, and task automation within the CRM.
 Users can set up meetings, send emails, and track calls and text messages from within the mobile app.

-The Professional plan does not include the lead and opportunity scoring as found in the Enterprise plan, nor does it give users the ability to manage multiple sales pipelines like what’s found in Freshsales’ lower-priced plan.
+The Professional plan does not include the lead and deal scoring found in the Enterprise plan, nor does it give users the ability to manage multiple sales pipelines like what’s found in Freshsales’ lower-priced plan.
 For this reason, the plan is best for teams that have a standard sales pipeline process and those that do not need additional scoring to aid in lead follow-up prioritization in a mobile app.

-Base CRM’s workflow is not as customizable as found in tools like Freshsales, Pipedrive, and Zoho.
+Zendesk Sell’s workflow is not as customizable as found in tools like Freshsales, Pipedrive, and Zoho CRM.
 Though the CRM gives users the ability to manage products and price books, there is no way to track or forecast deals with recurring monthly sales.
-There is also currently no way to add contacts directly from a phone book, as is offered by Insightly, though that feature is now in development.
+There is also no free forever version like what Freshsales and Zoho CRM offer.

-Users of Base CRM say the mobile app is intuitive and love its integrations, particularly with third-party calling apps.
+Users of Zendesk Sell say the mobile app is intuitive and love its integrations, particularly with third-party calling apps.
 They also like the ability to work offline versus other products that require an internet connection.
-They do, however, wish CRM settings could be changed using the mobile app rather than requiring you to login to the desktop version.
-You can read more reviews about Base CRM on our Base CRM Review page.
+They do, however, wish CRM settings (beyond basic functions) could be changed using the mobile app rather than requiring you to log in to the desktop version.
+You can read more reviews on our Zendesk Sell and Base CRM review page.

-Best Mobile CRM App for End-to-End Mobile Sales Management: Zoho
+Best Mobile CRM App for End-to-End Sales Management: Zoho CRM

-Zoho CRM’s mobile app works with iOS or Android phones, but isn’t as well supported on tablets.
-Its paid plans start at $12 per user per month and let you manage sales through invoicing on- or offline, giving you access to customer information, deal insights, product pricing, invoices, documents, voice notes, and activity logs, which also include social media interactions.
-Zoho is therefore best for teams that want to manage their entire sales process in a single app.
+Zoho CRM’s mobile app works with iOS and Android phones but isn’t as well supported on tablets.
+Paid plans start at $12 per user per month and let you manage sales through invoicing online and offline, giving you access to customer information, deal insights, product pricing, invoices, documents, and activity logs, which also include social media interactions.
+Zoho CRM is, therefore, best for teams that want to manage their entire sales process in a single app.

-Zoho offers a free plan for up to three users, which includes contact and opportunity management and social media connections.
-Additional functionality and customization is offered through its paid plans, ranging in price between $12 per user per month and $20 per user per month.
+Zoho CRM offers a free plan for up to three users, which includes contact and opportunity management and social media connections.
+Additional functionality and customization are offered through its paid plans, ranging in price from $12 per user per month to $20 per user per month.
 Test drive any plan with a free 15-day trial.